 The scholarship application is now closed, but stay tuned for future opportunities.

 If you work with pediatric patients with food allergies in an underserved community, you may qualify for a scholarship covering 100 percent of the class tuition.

 About the Instructors

 Carina Venter, PhD, RD, is an Associate Professor of Pediatrics, Section of Allergy/Immunology at the Children's Hospital Colorado and University of Colorado Denver School of Medicine, where she is conducting research in allergy prevention and working with children with food allergies.
-She is the past chair of the International Network of Dietitians and Nutritionists in Allergy, and a member of the American Academy of Allergy and Clinical Immunology (AAAAI), American College of Allergy and Clinical Immunology (ACAAI), European Academy of Allergy and Clinical Immunology (EAACI) and the British Society of Allergy and Clinical Immunology (BSACI).
+She is the past chair of the International Network for Diet and Nutrition in Allergy (INDANA), and a member of the American Academy of Allergy, Asthma and Immunology (AAAAI), the American College of Allergy, Asthma and Immunology (ACAAI), the European Academy of Allergy and Clinical Immunology (EAACI) and the British Society for Allergy and Clinical Immunology (BSACI).
 She is a registered dietitian in the United Kingdom, United States and South Africa.
 She has had publications in international journals, book chapters and edited a book on Food Hypersensitivity.
 She moved from the UK in 2015 where she had been performing research into allergy prevalence and prevention.
 She is a member of the EAACI and AAAAI food allergy guidelines on Allergy Prevention and was a member of the EAACI guidelines on the Diagnosis and Management of Food Allergy guidelines.
 She was also a member of the NICE (UK) food allergy guidelines.
 She was appointed to the expert panel of the National Institutes for Allergy and Infectious Diseases Peanut Allergy Prevention Guidelines.